To help you out, I have put together some of my tips for planning a wedding photography timeline and an engagement session!

 First Look (15 mins)

-– if you’re planning a first look with anyone else (like a parent or wedding party) you will want to set aside and additional 15 mins for them as well
+– If you’re planning a first look with anyone else (like a parent or wedding party), you will want to set aside an additional 15 mins for them as well

 Couple Portraits (1 hr – this can be split up before & after the ceremony)